Walter Holmes

-Walter Holmes (died April 29, 1932) was a murderer who was executed in Kentucky's electric chair.
+Walter Holmes (February 3, 1900 – April 29, 1932) was a murderer who was executed in Kentucky's electric chair.
+His death drew attention since he had violently resisted his execution.
+He also stabbed a prison guard with a homemade knife the day before his execution.

 Crime and arrest

 Holmes, a black man originally from Chicago, Illinois, murdered a farmer, 55-year-old Thomas Tillery, on April 3, 1931, by shooting him with two accomplices, Walter Dewberry and Charles Rodgers.
 The trio had been on a crime spree across Kentucky committing a series of robberies and assaults in Louisville, Fulton County, and some sections of southern Illinois.
 When first apprehended, they tried to claim that the three of them committed a robbery while an unknown man fired the shot that murdered Tillery, but no such man was ever found, and only Holmes, Rodgers, and Dewberry went to court.

 Trial

 The trial began on April 28, 1931, amid great racial tension.
 Dewberry's black attorney was beaten by a mob that felt angered by Dewberry's choice of a black civil rights attorney over a white court-appointed attorney; Dewberry's attorney requested a change of venue because of the violent atmosphere, but this was denied, and on May 3, 1931, Holmes, Dewberry, and Rodgers all received death sentences for their crimes.

 The executions of the three convicts were scheduled for April 29, 1932, but Dewberry was given a stay of execution, so on that date, only Holmes and Rodgers were executed.